vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Yotpo</h4>

-Yotpo is a comprehensive eCommerce marketing platform designed to help brands build customer trust, drive sales, and enhance loyalty.
+<a href="https://www.yotpo.com/" role="link" target="_blanck">Yotpo</a> is a comprehensive eCommerce marketing platform designed to help brands build customer trust, drive sales, and enhance loyalty.
 It offers solutions for collecting and showcasing customer reviews, managing user-generated content, and implementing effective loyalty and referral programs.
 Yotpo integrates seamlessly with major eCommerce platforms, making it easy for businesses to enhance their customer engagement.

 For businesses transitioning from basic review systems or loyalty tools, Yotpo provides an all-in-one solution to amplify social proof and customer retention.
 It’s widely trusted by brands looking to elevate their online presence and create meaningful customer connections.